runxiyu/forge/README.md

 people to perform code reviews via email by interwoven a quoted patch with replies, and all these replies should be synced to the main MR database.

+This is probably the most unique feature of Lindenii Forge: while the general structure is similar to Forgejo-style pull requests, MRs are automatically created based on branch namespaces (similar to Gerrit in some respects) and are synced to mailing lists.
+This allows users to submit MRs via email, or git push, or the Web interface, or the API, to support developers with different workflows.

 ### Ticket tracking

 Ticket tracking works like todo.sr.ht, though we also intend to support